 Expanding Housing Options in Neighbourhoods: Victoria Park Ave., Pharmacy Ave., and Dawes Rd.

-Under the current zoning maps Victoria Park, Pharmacy Avenue, and Dawes Road cross through an open space creek system.
-A large green space and subway line separates large neighbourhoods of low-rise, single family homes.
-At the same time the streets become unbuilt high-speed roads that cross through this space.
-Victoria Park has an adjacent subway station.
-At the same time there are large groupings of separate apartments towers that interpenetrate into the open space.
-Both Pharmacy and Victoria Park have intermittent zones of high-rise residential complexes fronting green space on the north and south of the Bloor-Danforth Subway.
-At Dawes Road, these large zones of apartments on opposing sides of the ravine nearly touch but are broken by the creek passing through.
-Residential zones are indicated to the north on the west side of Dawes Road at Victoria Park a large zone (Crescent Town), connects onto Dawes Road, taking approximately half of the width of the open green space.
+Victoria Park Avenue, Pharmacy Avenue, and Dawes Road all cross through an open creek system— Taylor-Massey Creek.
+Both Pharmacy and Victoria Park have intermittent zones of high-rise residential complexes fronting green space adjacent the Bloor-Danforth subway line.
+These high-density neighbourhoods suffer from dysconnectivity and isolation; at Dawes Road, the large zones of apartments on opposing sides of the ravine nearly touch, but are broken by the creek passing through.
+At Victoria Park, a large zone (Crescent Town), connects to Dawes Road, taking approximately half of the width of the open green space.

-To the east side of Victoria Park Avenue, the golf course is continuous along the entire length of the open green space and extends eastward to Pharmacy Avenue.
-At Pharmacy, the clear separation between, single-family homes and high-rise residential towers becomes blurred, with larger fragments (such as Pharmacy Place), interpenetrating into the green space.
-Pharmacy has two equal chunks of high-rises on the northeast and southwest corners.
-The potential is to explore new prospects along the unbuilt strips of road which cross through the open space along Victoria Park and Pharmacy Avenues.
-Currently empty and fronting on wide strips of roadway, it is possible to cautiously imagine a new future for these strips.
+East of Victoria Park Avenue, the golf course is continuous along the entire length of the open green space and extends eastward to Pharmacy Avenue.
+At Pharmacy, the clear separation between single-family homes and high-rise residential towers becomes blurred, with larger fragments (such as Pharmacy Place), interpenetrating into the green space.
+Pharmacy has two equal chunks of high-rise apartments on the northeast and southwest corners.
+The potential is to explore new prospects along the unbuilt strips of road which cross through the open space along Victoria Park, Pharmacy, and Dawes Road.
+Currently empty and fronting on wide strips of roadway, it is possible to cautiously imagine a new, denser future for these strips.

 Building Streets and New Densities

 The proposal is to imagine a built response that would employ high-rise and mid-rise building types along an equal 40.0-meter strip on both sides of the roads.
-The current fragments of apartments which currently embedded in the green space could be further connected by a built series of 40.0-meter zones along the roadways.
-The building types could cautiously compose a new relationship to the open ravine space and adjacent golf course, with the latter even being turned into a public park.
-The narrow building sites would have mid-rise buildings and carefully placed towers which would act as frames into the open space, and markers along the new expanded boundary of the roads.
-The roads in turn could also be reduced in width and redesigned with a new look and improved urban design qualities.
+The current fragments of apartments which are currently embedded in the green space could be further connected by a built series of 40.0-meter zones along the roadways.
+The building types could cautiously compose a new relationship to the open ravine space and adjacent golf course, with a section of the latter even being repurposed into a public park.
+The narrow building sites would have mid-rise buildings and carefully placed towers which would act as frames into the open space and markers along the new expanded boundary of the roads.
+The roads in turn could also be reduced in width and redesigned with improved urban design qualities.

 New Public Realm

 Added to these improvements are the positive advantages provided to the existing large scale apartment complexes.
-Given the island-like nature of both Teesdale and Crescent Town, these new blocks, with their courtyards and terraces create a pedestrian system that strengthens what is currently a broken chain of infrastructure that is neither street nor public realm, but road and roadside without articulation or qualities.
+Given the isolated, island-like nature of both Teesdale Place and Crescent Town, these new blocks, with their courtyards and terraces, create a pedestrian system that strengthens what is currently a broken chain of infrastructure that is neither street nor public realm, but road and roadside without articulation or qualities.